Composition, Organisation and Parent Governor Roles

 • one Local Authority (LA) governor, appointed by Kent County Council.

-• two staff governors, elected by staff members.
+• one staff governor, elected by staff members.

-• eight co-opted governors, elected by other members of the Governing Board.
+• ten co-opted governors, elected by other members of the Governing Body.

 Each Governor is elected or appointed for a four year term and would not be expected to serve more than two terms.
 They contribute to all aspects of the work carried out by governors as long as they do not have a personal (business) interest in a particular area.